-Books: Book Review: The Willpower Instinct by Kelly McGonigal
+Books, Gear and Reviews: Book Review: The Willpower Instinct by Kelly McGonigal

 If there’s one thing we could all use more of, it’s self-control.
 Think about the most successful people you know vs. the ones that aren’t.
 What’s the main difference?
 It’s their self-control and their ability to continuously do the right actions.